Subscribe!

 In a New Year’s Day letter to the editor published in the Daily Times of Salisbury (Md), Eastern Shore Sanctuary co-founder pattrice jones calls for economic diversification of the Delmarva peninsula, which is currently dominated (and despoiled) by the poultry industry:

-We need a diversified economy with an agriculture sector divided between production of . . . → Read More: Sanctuary Founder Calls for Delmarva Diversification
+We need a diversified economy with an agriculture sector divided between production of healthy . . . → Read More: Sanctuary Founder Calls for Delmarva Diversification

 Can You Bear to Watch?

 Every day on the Delmarva peninsula, more than a million birds scream, scratch and flap as they are shackled to the machinery of death.
-The center of it all is Salisbury, Maryland — home of the late Frank Perdue, who was the first to apply the industrial model now known as “factory farming” to . . . → Read More: Can You Bear to Watch?
+The center of it all is Salisbury, Maryland — home of the late Frank Perdue, who was the first to apply the industrial model now known as “factory farming” to chickens . . . → Read More: Can You Bear to Watch?